anerud/MonkeyMusicChallenge-Team-MusicMiners/README.md

 Agent
 -----------
-The main idea behind the agents AI is:
+The main idea behind the agent's AI is:

 1. Evaluate the neighbourhoods, of size 0 <= k <= #Slots left in inventory, around all items in the map in order to find the best neighbourhood.
 Details about this is found in "Heuristic.pdf".